-Autumn River classes based in Glasgow, Scotland, offers teaching in the principles of Tai Chi through practice of the Cheng Man-ching Form, Push Hands, Sabre Form, Sword Form and Fencing.
+Tai Chi Glasgow South provide Autumn River classes south of the River Clyde in Glasgow.
+We offer tuition in the principles of Tai Chi through practice of the Cheng Man-ching Form, Push Hands, Sabre Form, Sword Form and Fencing.

-Tai Chi takes the form of a series of slow, meditative body movements that were originally designed for self-defense.
+T’ai Chi takes the form of a series of slow, meditative body movements that were originally designed for self-defense.
 It promotes stress reduction and fosters greater physical awareness improving balance flexibility and strength.
-In addition to improving general health research suggests that Tai Chi can be of benefit to sufferers of many common health conditions.
+In addition to improving general health research suggests that the practice can be of benefit to sufferers of many common health conditions.

 Tai Chi is an exercise for the body and mind, offering a way to achieve a natural state of relaxation and a sense of inner peace and calm.
 It can also be treated as a Spiritual practice providing a way or path (Tao/ Dao) to help deepen our understanding of ourselves and the world we live in.

 As a martial art T’ai Chi Ch’uan teaches us a method of dealing with conflict employing it’s central tenets of relaxation and balance.